 Symptoms of high estrogen in women

-When your body’s estrogen and testosterone levels aren’t in sync, you may begin developing certain symptoms.
-Symptoms of high estrogen include:
+When your body’s estrogen and testosterone levels aren’t balanced, you may begin developing certain symptoms.
+In women, potential symptoms include:

-- swelling and tenderness in the breasts
+- swelling and tenderness in your breasts

 - decreased sex drive

 - anxiety and panic attacks